balajialg/Datahub-Test-Repo/changerequirements.md

 **What should I do if I want to install more packages?**

 - Use your datahub instance to install the required version of the package.
+Self installation of packages in your instance of hub is a temporary measure to identify dependencies.
+If you require a permanent solution then you need to request us to install the package(s) in your hub.

 - If you want to install packages for Python then use the following syntax,